2018-usfca-cs-640-fall/lesmaeili-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 Sample origin and sequencing
 ----------------------------

-Frier et al have used the following method to collect their data.
+Fierer et al have used the following method to collect their data.
 First, they swabbed individual keys of three personal computer keyboards and the skin on the front surface of the distal joint of each fingertip of the owner of each keyboard.
 They also swabbed space bar keys from 15 other private and public computer keyboards located on the University of Colorado campus.
 The keyboards were swabbed 1–2 h after having last been touched.
 Skin surfaces and keyboard keys were sampled using autoclaved cotton-tipped swabs premoistened with a sterile solution All swabs were stored at −80 °C for less than 1 week before DNA extraction.

 Second, Genomic DNA was extracted from the swabs using the MO BIO Power Soil DNA Isolation kit.
-The cotton tips of frozen swabs were broken off directly into bead tubes to which 60 μL of Solution C1 had been added.
+The cotton tips of frozen swabs were broken off directly into bead tubes.
 Tubes were incubated at 65 °C for 10 min and then shaken horizontally at maximum speed for 2 min using the MO BIO vortex adapter.
 The remaining steps were performed as directed by the manufacturer.
 Bacterial DNA was extracted from the swabs, and bacterial community composition was determined using the barcoded pyrosequencing procedure.

 Third, For each sample, 16S rRNA genes were amplified using the primer set that had been optimized for the phylogenetic analysis of pyrosequencing reads .
 PCR reactions were carried out in triplicate 25-μL reactions with 0.6 μM forward and reverse primers, 3 μL template DNA, and 1× of HotMasterMix (5 PRIME).
 TReplicate amplicons were pooled and visualized on 0.1% agarose gels using SYBR Safe DNA gel stain in 0.5× TBE (Invitrogen).
 Amplicons were cleaned using the UltraClean-htp 96-well PCR Clean-up kit (MO BIO).
 Amplicon DNA concentrations were measured using the Quant-iT PicoGreen dsDNA reagent and kit (Invitrogen).
 Following quantitation, cleaned amplicons were combined in equimolar ratios into a single tube.